graphql/graphql.github.io/site/learn/Learn-Queries.md

 ```

 In the above query, `search` returns a union type that can be one of three options.
 It would be impossible to tell apart the different types from the client without the `__typename` field.

+GraphQL services provide a few meta fields, the rest of which are used to expose the [Introspection](./introspection/) system.